 Chicago is a running notes referencing system.
 It is commonly used in the Humanities and Social Sciences.

-Vancouver is a name often given to author-number systems.
 The author-number style most commonly used in Medicine is published by the US National Library of Medicine: see their comprehensive guide to the style Citing Medicine (the NLM author-number style is the citation style used by both MEDLINE and PubMed).

 Library Resources on Study and Research Skills